aikidistas/BoredPandaTask/README.md

 **Notes**

 1. Asumed that only uploaded videos in the channel need to be scraped.
 Possible to add also other playlists in the channel.
 Should be implemented separately.
-2. Video first hour performance can't be determined for already existing in youtube videos.
-For these videos assumption is made that first hour starts when we see the video with our scraper first time.
+2. Video first hour performance can't be correctly determined for already existing in youtube videos.
+We can't get historical data.
+Assumption is made that first hour starts when we see the video with our scraper first time.